 - Wash hands with soap and water for at least 20 seconds.

 - Bring a full water bottle as there will be no community water fountain available.
 Restroom sinks should only be used for washing hands, not for the filling of water bottles.

 - Swimmers should arrive 10 minutes prior to the start of each practice and check in at the front gate.

 We understand that not all families will feel comfortable returning to organized swim practices at this time.
 Your participation is of course welcome but optional, and we understand and support any decisions you make on returning to practices.
 Each family should do what it feels is in its own best interest.
 Thank you in advance for your understanding and support.

 Any questions should be addressed to the Head Coach or the Preserve Piranhas Swim Team Board.

 A final word as we embark on this special season….

-We wish to thank the members of The Preserve Homeowners Association for their continuous support, particularly during this challenging time.
-As stewards of the swim team program, we implore all team members to respect our hosts, their outstanding facility and the opportunity we’ve been given to enjoy another wonderful swim season.
+We wish to thank the members of The Preserve Homeowners Association for their continuous support.
+As stewards of the swim team program, we implore all team members to respect our hosts, their outstanding facility, and the opportunity we’ve been given to enjoy another wonderful swim season.